Emulating \emph{ab initio} computations of infinite nucleonic matter: Method

 \subsection{Emulators for a single LEC}

 We first consider an illustrative example with simpler nuclear matter emulators.
 For this purpose we use an interaction model with a single free parameter and perform nuclear-matter modeling with a smaller number of particles.
 Specifically, we employ the $\Delta$NNLO$_{\rm{GO}}(394)$ interaction~\cite{jiang2020} and allow the single $C_{1S0}$ \LEC{} to vary and we use 14 (28) neutrons (nucleons) for \PNM{} and \SNM{}, respectively.
 Fig. \ref{fig:emulator_vs_ccd_one_parameter} shows the calculated energy per neutron ($E/N$) and energy per nucleon ($E/A$) for \PNM{} and \SNM{}, respectively.
 The \SPCC{} predictions using three or five subspace vectors are compared with full space CCD results for a wide range of the low-energy constant $C_{1S0}$ (the remaining \LEC[s] are kept fixed).
 As we can see, using $N_{\rm{sub}}=5$ training points chosen in a small region, the \SPCC{} method already accurately reproduces the full space CCD calculations over a large range for the $C_{1S0}$ \LEC{}.
 As expected, if we reduce the number of training points to $N_{\rm{sub}}=3$, the \SPCC{} predictions of \SNM{} start to deviate more from the exact solutions in the case of large exptrapolations.
 However, the predictions for \PNM{} remain accurate over the whole range considered.
+The choice of training points in Fig. \ref{fig:emulator_vs_ccd_one_parameter} is just used for illustration.
+When constructing actual emulators the training points cover a larger range of the given parameter space to achieve better performance.